HomeStartup InsightRising Startup Ecosystem of Bangladesh

 Rising Startup Ecosystem of Bangladesh

-Despite a one in ten success rate for startups, investors and accelerators are attracted to Bangladesh’s growth potential.
+Despite a one-in-ten success rate for startups, investors and accelerators are attracted to Bangladesh’s growth potential.
 The government is actively supporting startups through startup funding, mentorship, and infrastructure initiatives.

 The Bangladesh government promotes foreign investment through institutions like BIDA (Bangladesh Investment Development Authority), offering a one-stop service for angel investors, including assistance with licenses, land acquisition, and aftercare.
 Additionally, initiatives like economic zones, simplified procedures, and tax incentives further encourage foreign direct investment (FDI).